felipejsborges/web_development_bootcamp_projects/drum_kit/README.md

 <hr>

 ### Want to play it? ▶️
-On the gif below, we cannot listen the sound.
+A gif cannot play sounds.
 So clone [this repo](https://github.com/felipejsborges/web_development_bootcamp_projects), open drum_kit folder, and open index.html on your browser.
 Ba Dum Tss! 😛
 <hr>

 by Felipe Borges<br>